joshgreenwald/MyMovieCatalog/readme.md

 ## Tasks

-**Fork this repository**.
-Let us know the URL of your forked repository when you are done.
-Again, you can complete them however you like, as long as you meet the requirements of each task.
+Again, you can complete these tasks however you like, as long as you meet the requirements of each task.

 1. Change the default Get method in MoviesController to return the collection of your movies.